 How to Clean a Dry Brush

-With all the brushing off dead skin cells, some are bound to stay on the brush over time, so you definitely need to clean your brush at least twice a month if you’re a frequent dry brusher.
+With all the brushing off dead skin cells, some are bound to stay on the brush over time, so you definitely need to clean your brush at least once a week if you’re a frequent dry brusher.

 All you need is an antibacterial solution, water and a bowl that fits the brush (without the handle)